top of page

 Can berserk syndrome be corrected?

 If spotted early enough, as it is developing, berserk syndrome may be corrected by discouraging certain behaviours.
 Castration may be considered for adolescent males to reduce the symptoms of berserk syndrome, but may not be effective, and unfortunately for fully grown adult alpacas where berserk syndrome has bedded in and their behaviour is causing safety concerns, euthanasia may be the only option.
-Therefore, it is vitally important to prevent berserk syndrome from occurring in the first instance.
+Therefore, it is very important to prevent berserk syndrome from occurring in the first instance.

 Disclaimer: Fostings Alpacas are not a veterinarian body.
 Always consult your vet when creating a health plan for your herd and before administering medication.